cantalupo555/anki-assistant-languages/projectStructure.md

 │   │   ├── components/               # Reusable UI components
 │   │   │   ├── Footer.tsx            # Footer component for the application
 │   │   │   ├── Header.tsx            # Header component for the application
-│   │   │   ├── languageSelector.tsx  # Component for selecting native and target languages
+│   │   │   ├── LanguageSelector.tsx  # Component for selecting native and target languages
 │   │   │   ├── Login.tsx             # Login component for user authentication
 │   │   │   ├── Modal.tsx             # Reusable modal component for displaying information
 │   │   │   └── Notifications.tsx     # Component for displaying notifications to the user